-Based on the numbers from June of 2018, it appears that the demand increase for new single-family homes over the last two years may be on the decline.
+Based on the numbers from June 2018, it appears there may be a housing market turnover as demand increase for new single-family has declined over the last two years.
 Indicated by fewer new homes built in addition to a slight decline in the consistent upward trajectory of home sales and a consistent increase in the demand for single-family rentals.
 What exactly does this mean for the real estate market as a whole?

 Increase in Demand Led to Higher Prices

-Prices for new single-family homes rose with demand, but this didn’t occur only because builders were able to charge more for homes as demand increased.
-You’ve got to take it a couple steps further down the housing supply chain to understand the whole picture.
+A housing market turnover could be partly due to prices for new single-family homes rising with demand.
+This didn’t occur only because builders were able to charge more for homes as demand increased.
+You’ve got to take it a couple of steps further down the housing supply chain to understand the whole picture.
 As demand for homes increased and more were built, demand for homebuilding supplies also increased.
 Prices for supplies increased with demand, leading to increased demand and prices in the industries that supply materials for those supplies.

 Higher Prices Have Led to Fewer New Home Sales